-I wanted to take the time and commend Jennifer Krupa, an approved NCCDP Alzheimer's and dementia trainer, for the outstanding training we provided to our nurses and nursing assistants at Altenheim Senior Living Community on February 20th 2008.
+I wanted to take the time and commend Jennifer Krupa, an approved NCCDP Alzheimer's Disease and Dementia Care Trainer CADDCT, for the outstanding training we provided to our nurses and nursing assistants at Altenheim Senior Living Community on February 20th 2008.
 Our staff has grown from the education.

 Lori Presser ADC CDP STNA